sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 # Contributions to the Ultimate Frisbee App (UFA)
 This is the individual README of **Senny Kalidien**, made for the Amsterdam University of Applied Sciences, at the study of  Communication and Multimedia Design.

-In this README you can see read about the app, my reflection and activities on a weekly basis and the contributions that have been made to the [main repository](https://github.com/strexx/Ultimate-Frisbee-App) and how to use the app.
+In this README you can see read about the Ultimate Frisbee App, my reflection and activities on a weekly basis and the contributions that have been made to the [main repository](https://github.com/strexx/Ultimate-Frisbee-App).
+Last but not least there is technical how-to for the app.

 **The other readme's**